TiagoRCorreia/rtodo/README.md

 ## Roadmap

-- [ ] Save todos into a file a read from it.
+- [ ] Save todos into a file and read from it.
 - [ ] Add commandline arguments.